How to cold brew tea

 Cold brew tea bags

 Cold brew became so popular that many tea brands are now offering special cold brew tea bags.
 They may contain other ingredients and flavours and may be suitable for a super-fast brewing.
 You won’t need to wait hours for tea leaves to infuse, you can make an instant cold brew tea in a matter of minutes.
 While delicious, cold brew tea bags are slightly different from regular cold brewing as they won’t need hours to infuse.
-They are a wonderful option if you want to enjoy asap, and don’t want to go through trouble of making an tea.
+They are a wonderful option if you want to enjoy tea asap, and don’t want to go through trouble of making an .
 Plus, they are just amazing for travelling – no worrying about the kettle, no mess, and super easy to transport and enjoy anywhere you want.

 Check out some of these: